agrawalmanuj/CRUD-application-using-React-Redux/README.md

 You can Create Read Update and Delete a Stream (CRUD) made with React and Readux

 start project -
-1. npm start in api folder
+1. npm start in api folder.
-2. npm start in client folder
+2. npm start in client folder.
-open these two in seprate cmd window.
+-open these two in seprate cmd window.